Victorian Ice Hockey Association

-The Victorian Ice Hockey Association, currently trading as Ice Hockey Victoria is the governing body of ice hockey in Victoria, Australia.
+The Victorian Ice Hockey Association, currently trading as Ice Hockey Victoria (IHV) is the governing body of ice hockey in Victoria, Australia.
 The Victorian Ice Hockey Association is a branch of Ice Hockey Australia.
+IHV's flagship league is its Premier League which has been contested since 1909.

 History

 Ice Hockey Victoria is the first ice hockey association formed in Australia.
 12 September 1908 is the date of the formation of the first ice hockey association in Australia.
 The meeting at the Melbourne Glaciarium occurred directly after an evening ice hockey game between the Brighton Ice Hockey Club and the Melburnians, which resulted in a 2–2 tie.
 The meeting was for the purpose of organising a club for the following season and the following committee was appointed: Lorimer, Ward, Errol Forster Woods, Walter Purbrick and Andrew Lambert Reid.

 Mr. Purbrick was nominated as honourable Treasurer and Mr. Reid was nominated as the Secretary.

 The name of the association was the Victorian Amateur Ice Hockey Association (VAIHA).
 The association consisted of 4 ice hockey clubs: